Cheap, cheerful, practical seven-seater

 What's the verdict?

 It could be that we’ve just driven too many electric vehicles recently, with everything driven by wire, but the Jogger has a rather pleasing mechanical feel to proceedings.
-It’s actually quite fun for a family bus, although given we've only driven it without a full roster of passengers aboard, perhaps we should wait to try it with a full load before giving a definitive judgement.
+It’s actually quite fun for a family bus, although given we've only driven it without a full roster of passengers aboard, perhaps we need to pile everyone in before we give a definitive judgement.

 You may catch yourself looking at the Jogger and thinking of one or two little things that could really make it better.
 Would it benefit from more stuff?
 Perhaps not: for this price and with its ruthless attention to detail, the Jogger is great just the way it is.